Dutch Fehring: Later life and honors

 Fehring retired as head baseball coach in 1967, but remained at Stanford as director of intramurals and club sports until 1977.
+He also stepped down as president of the U.S. Baseball Federation in January 1978.
 Fehring died in Palo Alto, California, in 2006 at the age of 93.

 Fehring is an inductee of the American Baseball Coaches Association Hall of Fame, the Indiana Baseball Hall of Fame, the Indiana Basketball Hall of Fame, the Purdue University Athletic Hall of Fame, and the Stanford Athletic Hall of Fame.